apulSoft is an audio plugin manufacturer based in Zürich, Switzerland and was founded in 2003.

-In 2020 I decided to do less live performances in order to focus on apulSoft.
+In 2020, I decided to do fewer live performances in order to focus on apulSoft.
 New exciting projects are in the pipeline and existing ones will be improved with regular updates.

 Adrian performing live for Quincy Jones on his legendary 75th birthday concert at the Montreux Jazz Festival, Switzerland.